fbpx

 The future of property management in Cambodia will be interesting to watch unfold.
 Buildings that choose to ignore the importance of property management in managing and maintaining their building, and attracting/retaining tenants will do so to their own detriment.
 I believe there will be a shift away from “family management” as owners will be pushed into engaging professional management services in order to meet the needs of the market and its tenants.

-One thought on “Property Management in Cambodia: Trends & Developments
+1 thoughts on “Property Management in Cambodia: Trends & Developments

 Leave a Reply